 Earlier this year, Brian Parker, the chief economist of $300 billion fund Australian Retirement Trust (ART), voiced scepticism about committing member funds to bitcoin.

 “If I think about bitcoin, even if I have access to a bitcoin ETF, why should I buy it?
-It still doesn’t pay me any interest, it’s a highly speculative investment, I still can’t value it in any fundamental way, and I don’t know how it behaves over a number of economic cycles,” Parker told InvestorDaily’s sister brand Super Review at the time.
+It still doesn’t pay me any interest, it’s a highly speculative investment, I still can’t value it in any fundamental way, and I don’t know how it behaves over a number of economic cycles,” Parker told Super Review at the time.

 “I can’t be sure about whether it’s a risk-on asset or a defensive asset and so, it remains a very speculative area.”

-InvestorDaily understands that ART has not changed its mind and that it continues to have no intention of investing in digital assets in the near future.
+Super Review understands that ART has not changed its mind and that it continues to have no intention of investing in digital assets in the near future.

 Pension funds around the globe are exploring the merits of cryptocurrency, with UK pension fund Cartwright becoming the first in the country to invest in bitcoin last month.
-Meanwhile, in the US, Michigan’s state pension fund recently became the first to invest in Ethereum exchange-traded funds (ETFs), allocating a total of US$11 million to Grayscale’s Ethereum Trust and Ethereum Mini Trust ETFs.
+Meanwhile, in the US, Michigan’s state pension fund recently became the first to invest in ethereum exchange-traded funds (ETFs), allocating a total of US$11 million to Grayscale’s Ethereum Trust and Ethereum Mini Trust ETFs.

 AMP’s foray into crypto